Asian Markets Mostly Up, Dollar Sinks On Stimulus Pledges - UrduPoint

 "While we do believe this will be possibly the sharpest recession in history, it may also be the shortest, so there is room to be optimistic for a second-half rebound," he told Bloomberg TV.

-The advance in Wall Street extended into Asia, where Tokyo finished 3.9 percent higher, while Hong Kong rose one percent and Seoul jumped 1.9 percent.
+The advance in Wall Street extended into Asia, where Tokyo finished 3.9 percent higher.

-Shanghai ended up 0.3 percent, Singapore put on more than two percent and Mumbai added 0.5 percent following a deep interest rate cut by the Indian central bank.
-Bangkok added more than two percent and Jakarta soared nearly eight percent.
+However, not all markets were able to sustain the rally, with some paring earlier gains and others going into negative territory.

+In early trade London, Frankfurt and Paris lost more than two percent.

-Support has come from a $2 trillion stimulus bill that is making its way through Congress and is expected to be passed by the House of Representatives Friday before being signed off by Donald Trump.
+Support this week has come from a $2 trillion stimulus bill that is making its way through Congress and is expected to be passed by the House of Representatives Friday before being signed off by President Donald Trump.

 - 'Massive positive' - "For investors, this package should be good for US equities and other risk assets as it should leave US corporations in a better position to weather the economic downturn and thrive in the rebound," said David Kelly, at JP Morgan Asset Management.